 - In African Americans, likely to appear in the legs, bottom or private parts

 - Most common in Hispanics, Chinese and Japanese people

 - Usually seen in the head and neck

 - In African Americans, Asians, Hawaiians or Native Americans, it’s most likely to appear in the mouth, under fingernails or toenails, or on the palms of hand or soles of feet.

 - In Hispanics, it usually appears on the feet of those with darker skin, or on the torso or legs on those with lighter skin.

-4. People of color use sunscreen much less frequently than their fair-skinned peers.
+4. People of color must use sunscreen too.

 Other ways to avoid sun exposure: